-How to Reach La Fortuna
+How to Reach La Fortuna, Costa Rica

-How to reach La Fortuna
+The Easiest Way to Reach La Fortuna

 By Air: By domestic flight Nature Air, you can find easy and quick flights from most locations within Costa Rica!
 There is a transit system available from Manuel Antonio/Quepos to La Fortuna for roughly $50.00 each way.